munetomo-maruyama/mmRISC-1/README.md

 ## Technical Notes
 2021.12.26 If you use Questa Sim to simulate mmRISC-1, please add an option -voptargs="+acc" in vsim command.<br>
 2021.12.31 Followings are updated.
 Main RTL Body of mmRISC is not modified due to no bugs found yet.<br>
-(1) Added MRET and WFI descriptions.
+(1) Added MRET and WFI descriptions in Technical Reference Manual Rev.02.
 (2) Supported Questa as logic simulator.
 To do so, add an option -voptargs="+acc" in vsim command.
 (3) Supported Initialization of Instruction RAM in FPGA using .mif file.
 A conversion tool hex2mif is added in tools directory.
 (4) Updated JTAG interface schematic.